 Structurally, all models used a Markov framework with EDSS scores but differed slightly in implementation.
-The 2019 and 2023 models initiated the SPMS phase at EDSS 1, whereas our model starts at EDSS 2, aligning with the HERCULES trial inclusion criteria (EDSS $\geq$ 3.0 to $\leq$ 6.5).
-Like the previous models, we utilized the London, Ontario MS dataset to estimate natural history transition probabilities for best supportive care and applied a hazard ratio to reflect treatment effects.
+The 2019 and 2023 models initiated the SPMS phase at EDSS 1, whereas our model starts at EDSS 2, aligning with the HERCULES trial inclusion criteria (EDSS ≥3.0 to ≤6.5).
+In addition to previous models, we utilized the London, Ontario MS dataset in our draft evidence report.
+However, unlike previous models the most recent iteration of the results presented in this version of the report, used a transition matrix from the placebo arm of the HERCULES trial with a hazard ratio applied to reflect the delay in progression.
+The transitions through EDSS health states represent contemporary progression, inclusive of improvement in EDSS.